hichana/fdna/PROJECT_PLANNING.md

     - link to live version of project
         - web app
         - flowscan account with smart contracts
+    - list of code used from other projects (ex.
+ExampleNFT, flow nft catalog scripts and transactions, etc.)
 - OG Bases FLOATs (created on testnet)
     - four limited FLOATs ("A", "G", "C", "T") that anyone can get to bootstrap their NFT collection and start building Flow DNA right away
 - testnet deployment